microapps/gatsby-plugin-react-i18next/README.md

       // if you are using Helmet, you must include siteUrl, and make sure you add http:https
       siteUrl: `https://example.com/`,
       // you can pass any i18next options
-      // pass following options to allow message content as a key
       i18nextOptions: {
         interpolation: {
           escapeValue: false // not needed for react as it escapes by default